Explore the .NET Aspire dashboard

 Traces page

 Navigate to the Traces page to view all of the traces for your app. .NET Aspire automatically configures tracing for the different projects in your app.
-Distributed tracing is a diagnostic technique that helps engineers localize failures and performance issues within applications, especially those that may be distributed across multiple machines or processes.
+Distributed tracing is a diagnostic technique that helps engineers localize failures and performance issues within applications, especially those that might be distributed across multiple machines or processes.
 For more information, see .NET distributed tracing.
-This technique tracks requests through an application and correlates work done by different application components.
+This technique tracks requests through an application and correlates work done by different application integrations.
 Traces also help identify how long different stages of the request took to complete.
 The traces page displays the following information:

 • Timestamp: When the trace completed.